Postgraduate Course: Interdisciplinary Futures (fusion on-site) (EFIE11023)

 ||Availability||Available to all students

-The first semester shared course 'Interdisciplinary Futures' will introduce students to interdisciplinary thinking.
-The course will consist of in-class workshops, online discussions, and the production of a final individual reflection.
+The first semester shared course 'Interdisciplinary Futures' will introduce students to interdisciplinary reflections and practices.
+The course will be based on practical case studies of interdisciplinary work across the arts and sciences.

-First, students will be invited, in teams of peers drawn from different programmes, to reflect on ways of knowing in the context of disciplinarity, with this reflection being supported by selected readings and academic presentations.
-In teams, students will apply their new skills to a prototype challenge (for example, to design mock-ups of sustainable alternatives to products or systems).
-Finally, students will be invited to apply multiple disciplinary perspectives to a problem relevant to an EFI postgraduate programme.
+Students will be invited, in teams of peers drawn from different programmes, to reflect on ways of knowing in the context of disciplinarity, with this reflection being supported by selected readings and academic presentations.
+In teams, students will apply their new skills to a design challenge (for example, to design sustainable alternatives to products or systems)

 Over the five weeks, students will: consider perspectives on ways of knowing; present reflections on life-wide learning; consider research, creativity, and knowledge creation in different disciplinary contexts; be invited to take an intersectional approach to innovation through an introduction to design thinking; and share the outcomes of a multi-disciplinary team challenge with the wider group.